REST

 All POST requests to the API must be made with Content-Type set to "multipart/form-data".
 At this point, the API will not interpret any other Content-Types.
 Other request types should specify pointers or operators in URL-encoded queries.

 Requests can be made to respond in both JSON ("application/json") or XML ("application/xml") format.
-To modify the accepted type, you may specify it in either the HTTP header as the Accept header (e.g. "Accept: application/xml").
+To modify the accepted type, you may specify it in either the HTTP header or the Accept header (e.g. "Accept: application/xml").
 You can also specify it as the resource extension.
 For example, to request Filter ID 123 to be returned as XML format, your request may resemble:

 https://api.stackla.com/api/filters/123**.xml**?access_token=1234abcd5678efgh&stack=mystack